2amigos/yii-cdn-asset-management-library/README.md

 `S3AssetManager` to publish to S3 Bucket all the time the files.
 So make sure you do have that constant set to `false`.

 Also, make sure you have configured a proper `CCache` Component in your application, that is highly important as it tells, whether the asset file has been already processed (means published to S3) or not.
-We have configured `CMemcache`.
+We have configured `CMemcache`, which is perfect for a distributed system like the one we were developing.

 Version Based Asset Pattern
 ---------------------------